katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

-Well, in this case the lack of generics on Go obligates me to use an interface{} and push the cast to the client, or develop a function for every basic type, but types defined by the client would require the client writing its own function.
+Well, in this case the lack of generics on Go obligates me to use an interface{} and push the cast to the client, or develop a function for every basic type, but types defined by the client would require the client writing its own functions.

 Let's just let the client do some heavy lifting on this case, [Jersey's style](https://www.jwz.org/doc/worse-is-better.html)